 Unitex Baseboard Lightweight Cladding System

 The Unitex Uni-Base Board is made locally at the Unitex manufacturing facility in Dandenong (Victoria, Australia).
-Unitex Uni-Base Board System is fully compliant to the NCC (BCA) and all Unitex manufacturing processes undergo regular internal audits, along with an annual external audit by CodeMark and BRANZ Assessors so that Unitex can confidently claim that all made product components and accessory components are fit for purpose and quality approved.
+Unitex Uni-Base Board System is fully compliant to the NCC (BCA) for use on Class 1 and 10 buildings (for Class 2-9 buildings please contact Unitex for options).
+All Unitex manufacturing processes undergo regular internal audits, along with an annual external audit by CodeMark and BRANZ Assessors so that Unitex can confidently claim that all made product components and accessory components are fit for purpose and quality approved.